 If you think about it, our minds never really shut off at any point during our life.
-Not while we read or listen to music or even sleep.
+Not while we read, listen to music, relax with our families, or even sleep.
 You may notice a rogue thought when it is particularly intrusive or even shocking but that kind of thing is happening behind our eyes and between our ears all the time — even when we feel like we are anxiety free.

-To "calm the monkey mind," you need to be aware of what it's up to, and that's the specialty of mindfulness and particularly mindfulness meditation.
+To "calm the monkey mind," you need to be aware of what it's up to, and that's the specialty and spirit of mindfulness and particularly mindfulness meditation.

 Mindfulness and mindfulness meditation have their roots in Buddhism.
 The term "monkey mind" is an old Buddhist expression.
 Much of Buddhism and related religions and philosophies emphasize how we interoperate events in our lives and form relationships with those around us, including friends, family, and partners.

 This doesn't mean that mindfulness meditation requires you to be Buddhist or that practicing mindfulness meditation conflicts with other religious systems.
-Mindfulness and mindfulness meditation is about health, and that means that mindfulness meditation is just as Buddhist as heart surgery is Christian or cataract surgery is Islamic.
+Mindfulness and mindfulness meditation is about health and growth, and that means that mindfulness meditation is just as Buddhist as heart surgery is Christian or cataract surgery is Islamic.

 One way to go about it is to sit or lie down comfortably.
 If you want to cross your legs at the shins and keep your hands on your knees if you want, if you practice yoga, you might choose to meditate in the yoga pose called "shavasana" - lying on your bag with your arms at your sides and your palms up.
 Whatever you do, be sure that you are comfortable, especially if you plan on meditating for more than a few minutes.
 How you look isn't nearly as important as how you feel.